wsufianto/API-Practice/README.md

 # exercise-fetch

-Testing Fetch from API and display to HTML
+Practising with Fetching data from API using Javascript and displaying the result to HTML.